kylejmcintyre/pypostgreports/README.md

 database including a data dictionary generator as well as a database size report.

+Note that the data dictionary is intended for Postgres instances that are thoroughly documented using Postgres comments.

 ## Dependencies
 Tested on Postgres 9.4 and Python 2.7.x and requires the following Python modules: